-Sub-Prime Kiluron looked at Heart City from his perch aside one of the Durboin Hills.
-It was not a pretty sight.
-Heart City was a ruin, and had been for as long as recorded history.
+Sub-Prime Kiluron looked at Heart City from his perch upon a nearby hill.
+It was a ruin, and had been for as long as recorded history.
 In fact, it was more accurate to refer to the city as the remains of Heart City, rather than the ruins.
-Once, clearly, it had been the seat of some great civilization, but who those people were, what they were like, or anything at all about them was long since lost to the eternally creeping fog of time.
+Once, it had likely been the seat of some great civilization, but who those people were, what they were like, or anything at all about them was long since lost to the eternally creeping fog of time.
 According to Borivat, the only information on Heart City kept in the library was nothing but invented stories and myths; hardly something on which to base a reconnaissance mission into dangerous territory.

-Nestled in a sort of natural bowl formed of the Durboin Hills, which were the rugged remains of some ancient mountain range, Heart City appeared to be little more than a collection of strangely patterned stones, partially obscured by the tall grasses that covered the whole landscape.
-The fact that there was anything left at all was a testament to the grandeur that had surely once been Heart City, but Kiluron wasn’t interested in the archeological curiosities of the place.
+Nestled in a sort of natural bowl formed of the surrounding hills, , Heart City appeared to be little more than a collection of strangely patterned stones, partially obscured by the tall grasses that covered the whole landscape.
+The fact that there was anything left at all was a testament to the grandeur the place must once have been, but Kiluron wasn’t interested in archeological curiosities.
 Travelers, even bandits and outlaws, avoided Heart City, leery as men are wont to be of that which they do not understand, and there were stories and myths of what lurked amidst the ruins, standing faithful guard over the remnants.
 The source of the smoke he could now see rising from the heart of the ruins, then, must surely be the source of the magic he had come to investigate.

 How Borivat had come to the conclusions he had, Kiluron hadn’t been able to discern.
-Prime Weflering and Borivat had seemed to have some kind of understanding that the source would not be revealed, much to Kiluron’s frustration.
+Prime Wezzix and Borivat had seemed to have some kind of understanding that the source would not be revealed, much to Kiluron’s frustration.
 He had questioned the wisdom of this expedition, particularly his being on it, but the Prime had insisted.
-It was the Sub-Prime’s duty and role to serve as the expeditionary leader of the kingdom.
+It was the Sub-Prime’s duty and role to serve as the expeditionary leader of the Union.
 He was the active hand of the current Prime.
 A normal kingdom would never operate in such a way, recklessly risking the life of its heir, but Merolate wasn’t, strictly speaking, a kingdom.
 The Prime selected a Sub-Prime from the populace to train and eventually elevate to the role of Prime.
-Apparently, that made him dispensible.
+Apparently, that made him disposable.

 To Kiluron’s surprise, Doil had taken his side in the debate.
 Normally strongly in support of tradition and duty, the training advisor had seemed oddly spooked at the prospect of seeking magic users in Heart City.
-It was probably some book he had read, Kiluron decided; despite his best efforts, he hadn’t been able to get Doil to reveal any of what he was thinking on the whole ride from the castle to their present camp a little away from the bowl of hills that contained Heart City.
+It was probably some book he had read, Kiluron decided; despite his best efforts, he hadn’t been able to get Doil to reveal any of what he was thinking on the whole ride from the castle to their present camp a little away from Heart City.

 “We’ll sneak in under cover of darkness,” Kiluron said, looking around at his men.
 He’d brought a small team of four of Vere’s best scouts.
 Having scouts in what was primarily a guard force was unusual, but it was a known quirk of how Merolate’s Charter had been drafted.
 “We just want to gain an understanding of who is here and what they’re doing and how they’re doing it, nothing more.
 We’re not here to make decisions about what to do about it, and we’re certainly not here to fight.
 If anything goes wrong, don’t plan to fight.
 No dramatic rescues.
 If a fight breaks out, everyone gets out as quickly as possible, and ride like the wind for Merolate with whatever information we were able to gain.
 Understood?
 Any questions?”
 Kiluron was proud of his instructions.
-Perhaps the lessons in military leadership were finally starting to sink in.
+Perhaps Vere’s lessons in military leadership were finally starting to sink in.

-The scouts shook their heads and gave him thumbs up.
-They were as ready as they were going to be.
+The scouts shook their heads and motioned their readiness.
+They were as prepared as they were going to be.

 “Alright.
 Get some rest,” Kiluron said.
 “Doil, you’ll stay close to me for the mission.”

 They moved down the hill relatively quickly, slowing dramatically once they reached the bowl that cupped Heart City.
 Kiluron had a knife ready in his hand, the metal blackened with soot to prevent any reflection.
 He wore no armor, just thick clothing.
 It wouldn’t turn an arrow, but it could be surprisingly effective in blunting the initial damage from swords and daggers.
-Once inside the remains of the city, it became clear there was more still standing than it had seemed from above; that was good for cover, but it meant they would have to remain in the city longer, and get closer to their target before being able to learn anything.
+Once inside the remains of the city, it became clear there was more still standing than it had seemed from above; that was good for cover, but it meant they would have to remain in the city longer, and get closer to their target to learn anything useful.
 From the edge, Kiluron could only guess at which direction would be the quickest way to the center of the city through the winding, maze-like streets.
 To his paranoid eye, every wavering shadow cast by the tall grass was a man waiting around the corner to sound the alarm and end their lives.

-Moving so slowly it was painful, Kiluron and Doil made their way deeper into the city’s remains, winding around the outlines of once magnificent buildings and down the cracked and ragged remnants of paved roads as they sought the center.
+Moving with slow, almost painful steps, Kiluron and Doil made their way deeper into the city’s remains, winding around the outlines of once magnificent buildings and down the cracked and ragged remnants of paved roads as they sought the center.
 The scouts had mentioned how they were taught to move so slowly that a single step could take nearly half the night in order to be unnoticeable even when surrounded by enemies; fortunately, that extreme was not required for their current task.
 Doil cast about himself constantly, as if worried that the city itself would attack them.
-Recalling the stories and myths that kept even hardened outlaws from hiding in Heart City, Kiluron had to wonder if Doil’s wariness was well-founded.
-Occasionally, they would come to an intersection, where they would have to make a decision and traverse it as quickly as possible.
+Recalling the stories and myths that kept even hardened outlaws, bandits, and other characters from hiding in Heart City, Kiluron had to wonder if Doil’s wariness was well-founded.
+Occasionally, they would come to an intersection, where they would have to decide a direction and then traverse the gap as quickly as possible.
 Intersections were a death trap.

 The city had been laid out roughly in a wheel and spoke pattern, with the main roads being concentric circles expanding from the center of the city, connected by other major roads that ran directly from the center of the city to its outer edge.
-There were countless minor roads between these, however, and Kiluron didn’t dare use the major roads; if the roads were being watched or patrolled, it would be the major roads.
+There were countless minor roads between these, however, and Kiluron didn’t dare use the major roads; if patrols had been posted, it would be on the major roads.
 Instead, they stuck to the side streets, wending their way as best they could.
-That task had seemed simple enough when examining the city’s layout from the surrounding hills, but now in the midst of it, the task became far more daunting.
-Kiluron could only hope they were actually making progress towards the city’s heart.
+That task had seemed simple enough when examining the city’s layout from the surrounding hills, but now in the midst of it the task became far more daunting.
+Kiluron could only hope they were actually making progress towards the city’s center.

 Crouching in the cover of what must have once been a basement, Kiluron and Doil paused to catch their breath.
 No other adversaries were apparent, but the shout of alarm was being taken up from other places now in response to the dead man’s call.
 Kiluron hoped that the other teams had already gotten in and were on their way out.
 A successful infiltration now that the camp was on alert was much less likely.
 Still, they had no choice but to try.
 Kiluron wondered who the Prime would choose to be the new Sub-Prime if he died.

 “Alright,” Kiluron hissed at Doil, “We’ve lost the advantage of surprise, and stealth is all but impossible now.
 Our only hope is to be fast.
 We’ll split up – that’ll improve the chances that one of us will get through.
-I’ll go over this wall and head in – you got to the next spoke, that way, and head inward.
+I’ll go over this wall and head in – you go to the next spoke, that way, and head inward.
 Move as fast as you can.
 Understood?”
 He wasn’t sure if it was a sound plan, but he felt a need to decide something.

 Doil nodded, hoping he had it in him to run that much.

 “Go!”
 Kiluron whispered with as much urgency as he could.
 He vaulted over the wall and started sprinting.
 Glancing back to make sure that Doil was on his way, he nearly missed a step, recovered, and ran right into a black mass of a person.
 He tried to pull away, but something hard hit him on the head, and he knew no more.

-When Kiluron came to, the first thing he became aware of was how desperately he wanted to rub his head.
+When Kiluron came to, the first thing of which he became conscious was how desperately he wanted to rub his head.
 The pain splitting his skull was unbearable.
 It made him want to wretch, which he did, painfully and drily into the gag.
-He couldn’t rub his tender head, for his arms were bound.
+He couldn’t rub the aching lump on his skull, for his arms were bound.
 As were his legs.
 He wasn’t tied to anything in particular, but somehow the bindings on his arms and legs were contrived so that if he tried to loosen one, the other became tighter.
 The taste of the gag was bitter in his mouth, and his nostrils were filled with the smells of sweat and hemp and smoke.
 Fearing what he might see, Kiluron at last forced his eyes open.

 He was in a shelter, evidently erected from the remains of Heart City’s buildings and supplemented with imported materials.
-Outside, he could hear men talking quietly, and there was lighting coming through the doorway that flickered with the uneven quality of firelight.
+Outside, he could hear men talking quietly, and there was a ruddy radiance coming through the doorway that flickered with the uneven quality of firelight.
 The inside of his improvised prison was bare, with a dirt floor, roughly stacked stone walls, and a roof of what appeared to be cloaks.
-Another person was lying bound a little ways away, a person who seemed awfully small, and wore Kiluron’s personal sigil.
+Another person was lying bound a little way away, a person who seemed awfully small, and wore Kiluron’s personal sigil.
 Doil.